 Japanese supercentenarians are citizens, residents or emigrants from Japan who have attained or surpassed the age of 110 years., the Gerontology Research Group (GRG) had validated the longevity claims of 263 Japanese supercentenarians, most of whom are women.
-As of, the oldest known living Japanese person is Tomiko Itooka (born in Osaka on 23 May 1908), aged, who is also the world's oldest living person.
+As of, the oldest known living Japanese person is Tomiko Itooka (born in Osaka on 23 May 1908), who is aged, who is also the world's oldest living person.
 The oldest verified Japanese and Asian person ever is Kane Tanaka (1903–2022), who lived to the age of 119 years and 107 days, making her the second oldest validated person ever as well.
 Japan was also home to the world's oldest man ever, Jiroemon Kimura (1897–2013), who lived to the age of 116 years and 54 days.[1]

 Rank | Name | Sex | Birth date | Death date | Age | Birthplace | Place of death or residence | ||